List of historic properties in Phoenix: Crosscut Cemetery

 The Crosscut Cemetery, a.k.a. the Williams Crosscut Cemetery, was established in 1870 by John Wesley and Amanda "Manda" Williams.
 The historic cemetery, which at the time was located in the desert far from central Phoenix, is the oldest pioneer cemetery in Phoenix.
 It is located in what is now the corner of 48th St. and East.
 Van Buren St. Many of the headstones are missing and some of the graves vandalized.
 The cemetery, which continues to belong to the Williams family, has a locked gate and a chained-linked fence with barbered wire surrounding it.

 Pioneer and Military Memorial Park

-The Pioneer and Military Memorial Park is the official name given to seven historic cemeteries in Phoenix, Arizona.
+The Pioneer and Military Memorial Park is the official name given to seven historic cemeteries in Phoenix.
 The cemeteries were founded in 1884 in what was known as "Block 32".
 On February 1, 2007, "Block 32" was renamed Pioneer and Military Memorial Park.

 St. Francis Catholic Cemetery

 St. Francis Catholic Cemetery, established in 1897, is one of the oldest in the city.
 Its inhabitants represent pioneer families, community and business leaders, miners, those who succumbed to tuberculosis, and others who helped write the history of Phoenix and Arizona.
 Margaret Geare of Dublin, Ireland, who was buried on October 12, 1897, is believed to be the first to be buried in the cemetery.
 The cemetery is located at 2033 N. 48th Street.